 However, before you apply, please read the following important information.

 Note: An applicant’s proficiency in English is deemed to be at least functional if they produce evidence of an International English Language Testing System (IELTS) showing they achieved an average level of 4.5 over the four components of the test.
 The IELTS certificate must be no more than two years old at the time the application is lodged.

 If you are already in New Zealand you also need to hold a valid temporary visa. *You are required to hold sufficient funds for the duration of your visit and for the purchase of an outward ticket from New Zealand.
 Such evidence may be requested on arrival at the border.

 You will need to meet our health requirements for temporary entry to New Zealand.

-Important note for online applicants: Our working holiday scheme's online system will tell you whether you need to send us a completed medical and/or X-ray certificate, and, if so, how to do it, when you submit your online application.
+Note: Our working holiday scheme's online system will tell you whether you need to send us a completed medical and/or X-ray certificate, and, if so, how to do it, when you submit your application.
 This is based on the maximum length of stay that you are allowed under your country's working holiday scheme (not your intended stay), along with your responses to our health requirements questions.

 You will need to meet our character requirements for temporary entry to New Zealand.